-Table- Belt of Strength
+Table-Belt of Strength

-Туре Strength Rarity
+Type Strength Rarity

 Hill giant 21 Rare

 Stone/frost giant 23 Very rare

 Fire giant 25 Very rare

 Cloud giant 27 Legendary

-Storm giant 29 Legendary

 Berserker Axe

 Weapon (any axe), rare (requires attunement)

 You gain a +1 bonus to attack and damage rolls made with this magic weapon.
 In addition, while you are attuned to this weapon, your hit point maximum increases by 1 for each level you have attained.